Select an Area of Practice

 Heyl Royster also has a long history of representing attorneys before the Attorney Registration and Disciplinary Commission of the Illinois Supreme Court.
-We treat each one of these matters as though it was the most important matter we will ever handle for the simple reason that for each of these clients, it is indeed the most important matter they will ever deal with in their careers as attorneys.
+Our approach is simple, we treat every one of these matters as the most important matter we will ever handle.

 Accountant and Realtor Malpractice

 Heyl Royster has the legal expertise, staff, and resources to successfully handle complicated and voluminous accountant malpractice cases.

 Heyl Royster has successfully defended real estate brokers against many diverse claims arising out of the sale of real estate.
 Our Real Estate Practice Group provides excellent technical support for our Professional Liability Litigators handling real estate claims.
 Few things are so precious to a realtor as his or her reputation.
 We understand that, and painstakingly prepare the defense of such claims for a successful outcome.

 Heyl Royster has represented design professionals in the multitude of claims with which those entities can be involved, including personal injury claims under the former Illinois Structural Work Act as well as the current Restatement (Second) of Torts, Section 414 and 343, Construction and Design Defect Claims for Roofs, Curtain Walls, Window and Door Design and Construction, EIFS claims, HVAC systems, etc. We have defended design professionals in claims involving the design of jails, prisons, hospitals, performing arts centers, factories, and manufacturing facilities, sports stadiums, as well as residential and condominium developments.